fish-shell/fish-shell/doc_src/cmds/popd.rst

     popd

 Description
 -----------

-``popd`` removes the top directory from the directory stack and changes the working directory to the new top directory.
-Use :ref:`pushd <cmd-pushd>` to add directories to the stack or :ref:`dirs <cmd-dirs>` to print it.
+``popd`` removes the top directory from the :ref:`directory stack <directory-stack>` and changes the working directory to the new top directory.
+Use :ref:`pushd <cmd-pushd>` to add directories to the stack.

-You may be interested in the :ref:`cdh <cmd-cdh>` command which provides a more intuitive way to navigate to recently visited directories.

 Example
 -------